ai-driven-dev/vscode/extension_aidd/resources/coding_rules.md

 # Contextual Coding Guidelines

-Use these “When?” sections as micro-rules for specific tasks or outputs.
+- Use these “When?” sections as micro-rules for specific tasks or outputs.
+- Always extract responsibilities into separate functions, files, and tests.
+- Always ask before installing a new package.

 ## When writing code